CircuitVerse/Blog/content/posts/mobile_app_phase_one_report.md

 ### Authentication & Users API

 For authenticating users, token auth is being used to `encode` user data and return the token for successful login/signup.
-The `private_key.pem` can also be fetched in `/private_key.pem` which could be used to `decode` the token to fetch user info on client side.
+The `public_key.pem` can also be fetched in `/public_key.pem` to validate the token signature.
 Also added `/password/forgot` to send reset password instructions.
 Coming onto users, all users public info is made available at `/users` & logged in user at `/me`.

 Related PRs: [#1431](https://github.com/CircuitVerse/CircuitVerse/pull/1431)(Merged), [#1510](https://github.com/CircuitVerse/CircuitVerse/pull/1510)(Under Review).